How Much Cell Phone Data Do I Need?

 Which activities use the most data?

-The biggest data hog is video streaming, but you should also watch out if you upload a lot of photos or stream a lot of music.
+The biggest data hog is video streaming, but you should also watch out if you stream a lot of music or podcasts or play games online.
+Full disclosure: I have for sure gone over my data cap purely because of Hearthstone once or twice.

 |Activity||Amount of data used|